plamb/phoenix-dockerfile/README.md

 ### Warning
 This is not a small, beautiful dockerfile.
 It's a huge, monstrosity of one that has everything and the kitchen sink in it.
-It's designed to build a phoenix app and it's dependencies, save them to a shared directory and then use a second, minimalist Dockerfile as the container to run it in.
-I've put a phoenix run in there so that it works out of the box, you should change that to fit your situation.
+It's designed to build a phoenix app and it's dependencies, save them to a shared directory and then use a second, minimalist Dockerfile as the container to run it in BUT to keep things a bit simpler, I've put a phoenix run in there so that it works out of the box, you should change that to fit your situation.